taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 #### CRIU Installation

-Criu is installed with dependency to nginx-mod-lsapi package.
+CRIU is installed as a dependency to the nginx-mod-lsapi package.
 To activate it:

 1. Enable service and start it: